 ADCET Webinar: Universal Design for VET Educators Project

-Annemaree and Annie will present the first two research cycles of the Universal design for VET teachers education project at Box Hill Institute (BHI).
-Join them on their research journey to develop education resources and the evaluation process currently being undertaken.
+Annemaree Gibson and Annie Carney presented the first two research cycles of the Universal design for VET teachers education project at Box Hill Institute (BHI).
+They explored the research journey they undertook to develop online resources and shared the evaluation process currently being undertaken.

 Completed in 2020, the NDIS TAFE initiated project Universal design for VET teachers was developed to engage and encourage teachers to use the principles of universal design - that means design to support learners of all abilities.
 A short-course microcredential was created and implemented, based on eight short, animated videos and the shared experiences of teachers with wide experience in educating students with disability.

 Still in progress, this cycle analyses and attempts to identify the effectiveness of the Universal design for VET Teachers microcredential implementation at Box Hill Institute in 2020 and 2021.
 Annemaree and Annie identified the need to consider the following strategies to increase BHI teacher participation in the universal design project:

 - scholarship pre-requisite